 If you are planning a visit to Iceland and you need to charge your laptop or mobile phone, then the good news is that most of these devices can accept a higher voltage.
-Iceland outlets output 220 volts versus in the U.S. where the output is half that.
+In Iceland outlets output 230 volts versus in the U.S. where the output is half that.

 The plug will be different, so you will need a special electric adapter to fit your U.S. plug into the outlet in Iceland.
-You might need a converter, depending on the device and the electric current that your device can tolerate.
+You might need a converter depending on the device and the electric current that your device can tolerate.

-Electric devices in Iceland use the Europlug/Schuko-Plug (CEE types), which has two round prongs and two grounding clips on the side of the plug.
+Electric devices in Iceland use the Europlug/Schuko-Plug (CEE types), also called "type F," which has two round prongs and two grounding clips on the side of the plug.

 Adapters Versus Converters